OriolFiblaSancho/juice/games/JUMP_KNIGHT/README.md

 **Team Members:** Oriol Fibla Sancho

 **How would you pitch your game in one line?**
-It's like Jump King but with the movement mechanics of Hollow Knight (endgame).
+It's like Hollow Knight but I want to give more importance to the pogo jump.

 **What is the key mechanic(s) that make it fun?**
-The game starts with the player only being able to jump.
-As you progress, you unlock additional abilities, such as double jumping, dashing, or performing a pogo jump with a sword.
+The game starts with the player only being able to jump and pogo.
+As you progress, you unlock additional abilities, such as double jumping, dashing, wall jumping or inmortal dash.
 This progression system keeps the gameplay fresh and rewarding.

 **How does the game actually play?
 (Core Game Loop)** Players attempt to climb a vertical map with platforms.
 The game is designed to be challenging, requiring players to use all the